-To be able to do a Master´s Degree Project in Biology you should be enrolled in the Master´s Program in Biology at Lund University, and should have completed 45 credits of relevant advanced level courses within the programme (specific for each specialization).
-Please find information on the web site for the programme
+To be able to do a master´s degree project in biology you should be enrolled in the Master´s program in biology at Lund University and should have completed 45 credits of relevant advanced level courses within the programme (specific for each specialisation).

 Before the start

-- Check with the study advisor Lotta Persmark that you fulfill the requirements for starting a degree project.
+- Check with the study advisor Lotta Persmark that you fulfil the requirements for starting a degree project.

 - Contact a supervisor within the area of your interest and discuss the general outline of the project.
-Note that you may conduct the project outside the university, e.g. at a company or other university.
-If you do your project outside the Department of Biology you also need a contact person.
+Note that you may conduct the project outside the university, at a company or another university.
+If you do your project outside the Department of Biology you also need a contact person at the Department of Biology (an Internal supervisor).
 Discuss with your coordinator whether this is needed.
-You can do a 30 cr project corresponding to 20 weeks of work, 45 cr (30 weeks) or a 60 cr (40 weeka) project .
-If you do not find what you want among our project proposals or if you do not know what you want, feel free to discuss this with your coordinator.
+You can do a 30 credits project corresponding to 20 weeks of work, 45 credits (30 weeks) or a 60 credits (40 weeks) project.
+If you do not find what you want among our project proposals at our education blog or if you do not know what you want, feel free to discuss this with your coordinator.

 - Economy.
-A sum of 6000 or 8000 SEK is available for each Master's project performed within the Department of Biology.
+A sum of 6000 or 8000 SEK is available for each master's project performed within Lund University.
 Discuss with your supervisor how this should be used and include a budget in your project plan.
+If you perform your master's project outside Lund University some funding is available for insurance or fieldwork, but costs for travel to and from the place where the project is performed (another university) are not covered.
+Discuss the project costs with your Internal supervisor and if needed include a budget in your project plan.